As much as I love turkey dinner, I think I might love the leftovers even more!

 Turkey Pot Pie

-- Cook onion in butter over medium low heat until tender, about 5 minutes.
+- In a medium saucepan, cook onion in butter over medium low heat until tender, about 5 minutes.
 Add flour, poultry seasoning, thyme, salt & pepper.
-Cook 2 minutes more.
+Cook for 2 minutes more.

 - Whisk in chicken broth and milk a little bit at a time stirring after each addition.
-It will seem thick at first but will smooth out.
-Bring to a boil over medium heat, simmer 1 minute and remove from heat.
-Stir in turkey and vegetables.
+It will be very thick at first but will smooth out.
+Bring to a boil over medium heat and simmer 1 minute.
+Remove from heat and stir in turkey, vegetables, and potatoes.